 OCPM is committed to longterm relationships, meeting the needs of our incarcerated brothers and sisters while inside the prison system and after his or her release.

-While prisoners have many spiritual and emotional needs, there is perhaps no greater need than having a consistent, loving, Christian presence in their lives.
-Many prisoners lack a human embodiment of the unconditional love of Christ.
+While people in prison have many spiritual and emotional needs, there is perhaps no greater need than having a consistent, loving, Christian presence in their lives.
+Many inmates lack a human embodiment of the unconditional love of Christ.
 For this reason, OCPM leverages our Correspondence Ministry to maintain prisoners as they move from jail to prison, across multiple prison moves, and even after their release.

 Our approach is unique, developing relationships with people in prison over months, years, or even decades in order to see them grow spiritually in the long term.
 By maintaining relationships with Orthodox and non-Orthodox prisoners, OCPM is then able to refer local priests and lay-people for in person visitation and, after release, integration into supportive parish communities.

-OCPM sends thousands of personalized letters known as “visit by mail” that directly address each prisoner’s unique situation and spiritual needs.
-On average, a prisoner will receive correspondence from OCPM 120 times per year–every three days.
+OCPM sends thousands of personalized letters known as “visit by mail” that directly address each person in prison’s unique situation and spiritual needs.
 In addition to letters, OCPM also sends Bibles, spiritual books, icons, pamphlets, and the Dynamis newsletter.
 We understand prisons have various and stringent rules for mail, so OCPM is careful that all of our materials adhere to these guidelines.

-For prisoners wishing to correspond with us, please reach us at:
+For people in prison wishing to correspond with us, please reach us at:

 OCPM offers a 12-part course of study in Orthodox Christian theology as an introduction to the Orthodox Faith and preparation for Baptism and Chrismation.
 Each course uses materials published by OCPM, which we send freely to anyone in prison wishing to enroll.